Murder of Pamela Werner: The Werners

-The Werners lived, like a growing number of foreigners, outside the city's heavily secured Legation Quarter, a cramped area of about 1.3 sqkm that was the only extraterritorial portion of the city, in contrast to the more populous treaty ports of Shanghai and Tientsin (now Tianjin).
-Among their neighbors in the hutong where they lived in a modernized siheyuan, or courtyard house, were the Snows.
+The Werners lived, like a growing number of foreigners, outside the city's heavily secured Legation Quarter, a cramped area of about 1.3 sqkm that was the only extraterritorial portion of the city, in contrast to the more populous treaty ports of Shanghai and Tianjin (then romanized as "Tientsin").
+Among their neighbours in the hutong where they lived in a modernized siheyuan, or courtyard house, were the Snows.
 Werner sent Pamela to the private schools that catered to the city's more affluent foreigners.

 At the end of 1936, Pamela was on holiday from Tientsin Grammar School.
 In the wake of some incidents there that may possibly have involved Sydney Yeates, the school's headmaster, making sexual overtures to her, Werner was preparing to send his daughter back to England to continue her education, a move Pamela did not welcome.
 Werner feared his growing daughter was maintaining too active a social life for a woman her age and was also worried about some of the young men who had attempted to court her.
 He had hit one of them, a young Chinese man, with his cane in front of the house during a confrontation.